 It's important that you gain weight in a healthy way.
 Try not to go for chocolate, cakes, fizzy drinks and other foods high in fat or sugar.

 Eating these types of foods too often is likely to increase your body fat, rather than building strong bones and muscles.

-- Eat some beans, pulses, fish, eggs, meat and other proteins including two portions of fish every week, one of which should be oily, such as salmon or mackerel
+- eat some beans, pulses, fish, eggs, meat and other proteins including 2 portions of fish every week, 1 of which should be oily, such as salmon or mackerel

-- Drink 6-8 cups or glasses of fluid a day
+- drink 6 to 8 cups or glasses of fluid each day

 We all need some fat in our diet, but it's important to keep an eye on the amount and type of fat we're eating.